PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 Slide layouts are just arrangements of items on a PowerPoint slide, but they're essential to master for PowerPoint professionals.

-You can make your own custom slide layouts or save time by working with a top professional PowerPoint template, which comes with great slide designs that are pre-built and ready to use:
+You can make your own custom PowerPoint layouts or save time by working with a top professional PowerPoint template, which comes with great slide designs that are pre-built and ready to use:

 Grab Our New eBook on Making Great Presentations (Free)

 Download The Complete Guide to Making Great Presentations eBook now for FREE with a subscription to the Tuts+ Business Newsletter.
-Get your ideas formed into a powerful presentation that will move your audience!
+Get your ideas formed into a powerful presentation that'll move your audience!